joaltocu/HelloWorld/README.md

 My expertise includes people management, getting involved in the complete process of product development, technical leadership of multidiscipinary teams, working with international customers, hands-on embedded system development and taking an active part in the whole software lifecycle.

 ## Education
 I have a Master degree in Electronics Engineering and in addition to my technical education in hardware and software development, I have expericence as a project manager, hold the PMI's PMP credential and have completed several management courses.
-It allows me to understand other's point of view.
+This background helps me to understand other people's point of view and do all my best to fulfill their expectations.

 ## Attitude
 - Team player: "Alone We Go Faster, Together We Go Further"
-- I spare no effort to get any challenging goal: "At First, Dreams Seem Impossible, Then Improbable, And Eventually Inevitable"
+- I spare no effort to achieve any challenging goal: "At First, Dreams Seem Impossible, Then Improbable, And Eventually Inevitable"
 - I enjoy learning, learning and more learning: "I Know That I Know Nothing"